-An exhibition in honor of Dr. Martin Luther King at the Nobel Museum in Stockholm will be unveiled Sept.
-28, the Nobel committee announced this month.
+An exhibition to honor Dr. Martin Luther King will be unveiled Sept.
+28 at the Nobel Museum in Stockholm, the Nobel committee announced this month.

 In collaboration with the King Estate, Nobel Museum and Nobel Media have produced the exhibit “A Right to Freedom-Martin Luther King Jr.,” which according to the release “brings attention to the importance and necessity of basic human rights and promotes the 1964 Novel Peace Laureate’s vision of equality and justice for all through nonviolence.”

 King’s youngest daughter, Bernice King, will be on hand at the exhibit opening.

 “As we commemorate the 50th anniversary of my father’s death, I wish to commend the Nobel Museum for its decision to

 dedicate a new exhibition to his life’s work, and the promotion of human rights,” Bernice King said in the release.
 “I am equally pleased to hear that my mother Coretta Scott King’s role and contribution as an activist in her own right will also be highlighted.
 I believe that my parent’s message of social justice and equality is as important today as ever before, and look forward to being in Stockholm to open the show.”